LincolnUniLTL/AlmEZ/README.md

 Currently it works as advertised for us.
 However, I would say its ability to handle errors is undeveloped.

+## Versions
+1.0-alpha1-20140721 used the old SOAP service for authentication 1.1-alpha1-20150915 now uses the RESTful service throughout

 ## How it works

 The script is invoked as an [external script](http://www.oclc.org/support/services/ezproxy/documentation/usr/external.en.html) by EZproxy.
 EZproxy's login form provides: